-Rec No. Recommendation Priority Management response Implementation date & responsibility Cross entity journals should be prevented from being posted in the Agresso Ledger Medium The standard journal process has built in controls which prevent cross entity posting.
-The issues experienced in year were as a result of the requirement to use a separate process to bypass the system performance issues.
-This was only in place for 5 weeks and has since been removed.
-The Council monitored transactions throughout this process which resulted in these items being identified and amended appropriately.
-Already in place - MSP/BT For payroll related transactions there are controls in place to ensure each payroll run is reviewed before being finalised to ensure any potential cross entity transactions are identified and corrected.
+Rec No. Recommendation Priority Management response Implementation date & responsibility 1.
+Cross entity journals should be prevented from being posted in the Agresso Ledger d from being posted in The issues experienced in year were as a result of the requirement to use a separate Already in place - MSP/BT For payroll related transactions there are controls in place to ensure each payroll run is reviewed before being finalised to ensure any potential cross entity transactions are identified and corrected.
 In addition there are also daily trial balance reports run to ensure the entity's overall trial balance is working correctly.
-2. All journals should be processed through the ledger before the financial statements are submitted to audit The Council implemented a strategy of controlling the final few technical adjustments which meant a small number of journals had not been processed through the ledger at the end of the year.
+2. All journals should be processed through the ledger before the financial statements are submitted to audit Medium The Council implemented a strategy of controlling the final few technical adjustments which meant a small number of journals had not been processed through the ledger at the end of the year.
 There is a clear audit trail available which details these items between the general ledger and the statement of accounts.
 The general ledger will be fully updated for these issues before audit sign off.
 In the Council's drive to improve the efficiency and automation of the accounts process the ledger will always the source document used to produce the statements.
 On-going - Corporate Finance 3.
-Ensure that all new major capital projects go through the business case process and review the approach after the first project has gone through the full process The strategy now in place is for all major projects to be approved in this manner.
+Ensure that all new major capital projects go through the business case process and review the approach after the first project has gone through the full process Low The strategy now in place is for all major projects to be approved in this manner.
 The Council has regular review points in place to monitor projects throughout the process and a full review of projects on completion will provide an opportunity to review and improve the process.
 Already in place - Major Projects team